|1 bedroom apartments :||130|

 In Bologna you can rent an apartment in one of Italy's most beautiful cities and home to the world's oldest University.
 Founded in 1088, the University of Bologna (UniBo) attracts students from all around the globe.
 The city’s thriving economy attracts international and local companies alike and is home to some of the world’s biggest Italian car and motorcycle brands, Ducati, Maserati and Lamborghini.
 The main sports team is Bologna F.C., which is currently playing in the Serie A of Italy.
 They have won the Italian championship several times since the league was founded.
-In Bologna apartments for rent long term are always in high demand and this flourishing city is a superb choice for expats and students alike.
-Whether you are looking to rent student accommodation in Bologna or browsing furnished apartments on a mid or long term basis, you will find something for you on Nestpick.
-A little city tour guide…
+In Bologna apartments for rent long term will always be very popular and this flourishing city is a superb choice for expats and students alike.

 Bologna San Donato is ideal for everyone in search of cheaper apartments for rent in Bologna.
 The 'Fiera' or fair district appeals to professionals who want to stay close to the exhibition centre, shops and restaurants in the surroundings.
 An excellent bus service called “Trasporto Passeggeri Emilia-Romagna” (TPER) ensures the main areas are easily reached regardless of the time of day.

 San Lazzaro Apartments

 Just outside of the city, the picturesque town of San Lazzaro is a top choice for expats who enjoy its affordable prices and scenic location.
 This area is ideal for professional couples, groups of friends or families who prefer larger apartments to rent on a long term basis, while paying less than they would have to pay in the Inner City or in San Donato.